skurhse/zim/README.md

 A userscript library for a brand-new kind of Linux distribution.

 ## User Notes
-- Assumes bash version 5.1 or greater.
+- Assumes GNU bash version `5.1.4` or greater.
 - Versions are pinned by-design.
 - Annotated with [PEP 350](https://peps.python.org/pep-0350/).